A new era for Mental and emotional capacity

 Peer-reviewed studies published in journals indexed by the National Center for Biotechnology Information report reductions in emotional distress, anxiety, and stress-related symptoms.

-Breathwork with music: regulating the nervous system
+Breath to music: regulating the nervous system

 Slow, intentional breathing is one of the most consistently supported self-regulation practices in health research.